jupyter-server/enterprise_gateway/docs/source/getting-started-client-mode.md

-## Enabling Client Mode/Standalone Support
+## Enabling YARN Client Mode or Spark Standalone Support

 Jupyter Enterprise Gateway extends Jupyter Kernel Gateway and is 100% compatible with JKG, which means that by installing kernels in Enterprise Gateway and using the vanila kernelspecs created during installation you will